-Want to get the word out about your writing?
+Want to pass the word about your writing?
 We share good news from SBWC writers on the first of each month.
-To be included, please email Hollis at hshore.SBWC@gmail.com about your latest publication, award or fellowship.
+To be included, please email firstname.lastname@example.org about your latest publication, award or fellowship.
 Announcements should be no more that 60 words and written in the third person.
+Include a short bio and a picture.
 Congratulations, and pass the word!

 During a prompted writing session of Seven Bridge Writers’ Collaborative in 2017, Robert E. Donahue developed a routine piece.
 The plotline of what seemed at first mere scribblings flowed well, and the protagonist seemed identifiable and engaging.
 Fellow writers expressed confidence, and encouraged, he sent the piece to several journals, after editing, and it was published by Dual Coast Magazine.
 “Whether” can be read in Issue #5.